w3f/research/docs/polkadot/availability.md

 ## Availability via Erasure Coding

 Let us assume that $V$ is the set of all the relay chain validators such that $n=3f+1=|V|$ be the total number of the relay chain validators.
 Let $PV \subset V$ be the subset of $V$ containing all parachain validators and $HV \subset V$ is the subset containing the honest and online relay chain validators.
-We assume that $HV \be n-f$.
+We assume that $HV \geq n-f$.

 ### Availability Protocol